 Saturday…a very busy day!

 - Morning: After we have breakfast together in the upper level of Lakeside Dining and Rec, we will go downstairs for morning prayers and welcome.
 Our speaker will then speak to our entire group for a short time.
 The children will then be moved by our staff to the areas where their programs will be held.
-We have prepared sessions for five different age groups, ages 4 and above.* The adults will remain to hear the first session.
-We will all gather for lunch in the upper level of Lakeside Dining and Rec. * Those parents with kids younger than four years old are welcome to bring the kids into the area where the speaker will address the adults and sit off to the side.
-You can bring a small blanket and a few toys and are welcome to stay as long as the kids are quiet.
+We have prepared sessions for five different age groups, ages 4 and above.
+The adults will remain to hear the first session.
+Those parents with kids younger than four years old are welcome to bring the kids into the area where the speaker will address the adults, and sit off to the side.
+You can bring a small blanket and a few toys and are welcome to stay as long as the kids are reasonably quiet.
+Following the sessions, we will all gather for lunch in the upper level of Lakeside Dining and Rec.

 - Family/Adult Free Time: It is hard to have a session right after lunch, so this is where we have free time!
 This is your time to explore the camp.
 The pool will be open during this period so if you are interested in swimming, bring your suits as kids must be accompanied by adults.
 There are many open fields, basketball courts, a volleyball court, miniature golf, walking trails, and a gym.
 Enjoy!
 If you are interested in singing in the choir for the weekend we will have a short choir practice during this time.

 - Session two: We have three options during this time.
 The majority of the adults will have a second session with our speaker.
 The kids will be divided into teams and will have a fun supervised activity such as a scavenger hunt to do while the parents are meeting.
-For those parents with little ones under 4, we will provide a quiet play area for adults to meet and have a small discussion around the kids playing.
+On the years when small group sessions are planned for the adults, we will provide a quiet play area for those parents with little ones under 4, so they can meet and have a small discussion around the kids playing.

 - Vespers, Dinner: At 5:00 pm, we will pray together and then head upstairs for dinner.